avinashbabudonthu/java/java-v2/kafka-streams/files/notes.md

 # GlobalKTable
 * If KTable data is reasonably small and can fit on each of your kafka streams application then we call it `GlobalKTable`
 * With `GlobalKTable` you can join any stream to your table even if the data doesn't have same number of partitions.
 Because table data lives on every stream application instance
 * Downside is size on disk.
-That's ok reasonably sized dataset
+That's ok for reasonably sized dataset
 ------
 # Types of Joins
-* Inner Join
+* Inner Join or Join
 * Left Join
 * Outer Join